Dinwiddie County Public Schools

 - Any individual who has been sick with signs or symptoms of COVID-19 or exposed to COVID-19 will be required to stay home and self-isolate until cleared by a healthcare provider or as prescribed by the VDH – When It Is Safe To Be Around Others guidance from the VDH.
 DCPS will follow the current guidance provided by the VDH as it relates to Covid-19 positive cases and exposures.

 - Human Resources will adhere to policies and practices for staff in accordance with DCPS leave policy and guidance from the CDC and VDH.
 DCPS will comply with all applicable laws.

 - School administration will work with individual students struggling with attendance.

 Communication of Positive Cases

-- Positive cases or outbreaks will be immediately reported to the School Nurse or the Director of Human Resources.
-They will immediately contact Michelle Powell, Coordinator of Student Services, who will collaborate with the Crater Health Department for guidance and direction as needed.
+- Positive cases will be immediately reported to the School Nurse.
+Outbreaks will be reported to the school nurse and he/she will immediately contact Michelle Powell, Coordinator of Student Services, who will collaborate with the Crater Health Department for guidance and direction as needed.